xwipeoutx/hololens-workshop/spatial-mapping/3-interacting-with-world.md

 2. Create a new script, call it `ThrowAtWall` (Important: Do not add the `.cs` file extension)
 3. Click the `Cube` game object
 4. Click `Add Component`
-5. Search for and ad `ThrowAtWall`
+5. Search for and add `ThrowAtWall`
 6. Right-click the script and choose `Edit Script`

 This will launch Visual Studio with the script projects - handy!